microsoft/ai-developer/Java/challenges/Challenge-02.md

 7. Search code comment `//  Challenge 2` in the `AIService.java` file.

     :bulb: [Retrieving chat completion services](https://learn.microsoft.com/en-us/semantic-kernel/concepts/ai-services/chat-completion/?tabs=csharp-AzureOpenAI%2Cpython-AzureOpenAI%2Cjava-AzureOpenAI&pivots=programming-language-java#retrieving-chat-completion-services)

+    - Search for `OpenAIAsyncClient client | Challenge 2`,  and add `OpenAIAsyncClient client` object after the comment line.
+Make sure you add APIKEY and ENDPOINT in the method.
+    - Search for `ChatCompletionService  | Challenge 2`,  and add `ChatCompletionService` object after the comment line.
+Make sure you add MODELNAME in the method.
+    - Search for `Kernel kernel | Challenge 2`,  and Initialize the kernel `ChatCompletionService` object after the comment line.
+    - **_Note:_** Update the return statement and return kernel object.
+    - Search for `ChatCompletionService chatCompletionService | Challenge 2`,  and Initialize the kernel `Kernel` object after the comment line.
+    - Search for `List<ChatMessageContent<?>> response || Challenge 2`,  and Retrieve the list of chat message contents asynchronously from the ChatCompletionService.
+    - add the `.block();` at the end of statement.
+    - return the response object. `return responses`

     :pushpin:  The kernel itself doesn't expose AI functionality directly - instead, it manages services that do.
 When we want to send messages to the AI, we need to obtain a reference to the chat service specifically from the kernel's dependency injection container (kernel.Services).
 That's why we use GetRequiredService to get an IChatCompletionService from the kernel, which we'll use to handle our actual AI conversations.